Contact Us

 — Daniella

-Daniella at work in the Mi Esperanza Jewelry Studio
+Daniella at work in the Mi Esperanza child center.

-Daniela aspires to continue her formal education and recently completed an Entrepreneur Investment course and is enrolled in Mi Esperanza’s ESL course.
-Her dream is to enroll in university and receive a marketing degree.
+Daniela completed the Mi Esperanza ESL course and aspires to continue her formal education.
+She has completed an Entrepreneurial Investment course.
+Her dream is to attend university and earn a degree in marketing.
 Working at Mi Esperanza has made that dream come closer to reality.

 Daniela at a Glance